eternnoir/pyTelegramBotAPI/README.md

 def echo_all(message):
 	bot.reply_to(message, message.text)
 ```
 This one echoes all incoming text messages back to the sender.
+It uses a lambda function to test a message.
+If the lambda returns True, the message is handled by the decorated function.
+Since we want all messages to be handled by this function, we simply always return True.

 *Note: all handlers are tested in the order in which they were declared*